StackVista/stackstate-docs/use/events/event-notifications.md

 ### Problem events

 StackState groups unhealthy components in a view into problems, each with a common root cause.
 For every change to a problem, at least one problem event is generated.
-Use the [Manage Event Handlers](/use/events/manage-event-handlers.md) panel to add an event handler to the view and trigger an event notification or action whenever problem events are generated.

 Changes to a problem result in the following **Problem changed events** event types being generated: